Minister of Energy Transition and Water Transformation

 The Minister of Energy Transition and Water Transformation of Malaysia has been Fadillah Yusof since 12 December 2023.
-He has been deputised by Deputy Minister of Energy Transition and Water Transformation Akmal Nasrullah Mohd Nasir since 12 December 2023.
+He has been deputised by Deputy Minister of Energy Transition and Water Transformation Abdul Rahman Mohamad since 17 December 2025.
 The minister administers the portfolio through the Ministry of Energy Transition and Water Transformation.
 The ministry was formed as a result of a split from the Ministry of Natural Resources, Energy and Climate Change.

 List of ministers

 Energy/energy transition

 The following individuals have been appointed as Minister of Energy/Energy Transition, or any of its precedent titles: